ewoks-kit/ewoks/doc/tutorials/create_workflow.rst

 Defining the nodes
 ------------------

 Ewoks nodes are represented as Python ``dict``.
 Each entry of the dictionnary defines a characteristic of the node.
-Let"s illustrate this with our first node that will define the detector geometry:
+Lets illustrate this with the first node that will define the detector geometry:

 .. code-block:: python